The Library In The Moated Manor

 The Library

-It is that huge catch 22 when it comes to restoration of books.
+It is that huge catch-22 when it comes to the restoration of books.
 There is no guarantee that you can keep them in good condition.
 But, if you could open them with little damage to scan and digitise them, you have the information for life.
 I know so many people who, like me, are researching their ancestry.
-For those with ties to the Ferrer family, or even neighbouring families, information in these books could be so useful.
+For those with ties to the Ferrer family or neighbouring families, information in these books could be very useful.

 I would highly recommend a visit to Baddesley Clinton.
-The volunteers were lovely and knowledgeable, as well as there being so much more to see and do that I did not cover in this post.
-If you want to learn more about what is there before making the journey, the National Trust Collection website will be able to help.
+The volunteers were lovely and knowledgeable, and there was so much more to see and do that I did not cover in this post.
+If you want to learn more about what is there before making the journey, the National Trust Collection website can help.